 Add the flour and mint leaves to the butter mixture and mix on low.
 This will seem like it’s not coming together, but mix until it almost does.

 Trim off the edges and slice the dough log into about 16 cookies that are about 1/4 inch thick.
-Place on a cookie sheet with parchment paper.
+Place on prepared cookie sheets about 1-inch apart.

 Store in an airtight container for up to 7 days.